marekhac/HippoPlayerIR/README.md

 ![hippo serial monitor](./img/hippo_monitor.png)

-To quit HippoPlayerIR press **Ctrl+D** on keyboard, then press any button on remote controller.
-This way we will fetch data from serial port and safely close it.
+To quit HippoPlayerIR press **Ctrl+D** on keyboard.

 Next, go back to the **HippoPlayerIR.config** opened in the text editor, and assign the IR Code Key to desired action.
 It might look like this:

 ![configuration](./img/ircode_config.png)

 Not all actions need to be defined inside the config file.
 It’s up to you, how many actions you want to map on your remote controller.
-But I recommend to map at least “quitProgram” action to easily quit HippoPlayerIR with remote controller.

-A proper configuration might look like this:
+A proper configuration might look like this (you can find it in **example_config** directory):

 ```
 volumeDown:807f2fd0